AbhilashG97/Spring-Melon/Basics/README.md

 # Spring Boot Basics

+:seedling: A sample project on Spring project can be found [here](https://github.com/AbhilashG97/Spring-Melon/tree/master/Basics/Fruit-API).

 ## Environment Setup

 Spring Tools Suite is an excellent IDE that can be used to develop Spring apps.
 Also, appropriate JDK needs to be installed before hand as well.